 Preventative - establishing rules and providing a suitable setup of the learning environment.
 Maintenance - simple ways for getting students back on task.
 Supportive - use of encouragement, good communication approaches.
 Reactive - what to do if things come unstuck, logical consequences.
+Fairness - allowing students the opportunity to put forward the reasons for inappropriate behaviour

 Teachers have a tactical plan, which includes practical responses and ways to establish and maintain order and respond to misbehaviour.
-There are a number of tactics, well-known and practised by teachers, including non-verbal, messages and brief in-class withdrawals.
-Teachers are aware of what not to do and learn tactics like anger containment and avoidance of dead time.
+There are a number of strategies, well-known and practised by teachers, ranging from non-verbal messages to sending students the the respective Head of faculty.
+Teachers are aware of what not to do and learn strategies like anger containment and avoidance of dead time.
+Theses strategies are explained in detail through the 'staff code of conduct' policy, which is also part of the staff professional development program each year.
 Teachers need to know and routinely prepare and apply a range of tactics within a coherent strategic plan.